Refunds: Emails You Need To Send

 Who am I sending these emails to?

-Since a refund is always created for a payment, you need to send these emails to the payer of the original payment.
+Since a refund is always created for a payment, you need to send these emails to the image payer of the original payment.

 Subject: Refund initiated